DeepQuestAI/DeepStackPython/trafficrecognition.rst

     Fire

-With this, from images of live traffic, you can tell if an accident has occured, if their is traffic gridlock or if a vehicle is on fire.
+With this, from images of live traffic, you can tell if an accident has occured, if there is traffic gridlock or if a vehicle is on fire.

 **Example**